Description

 Causes

-Joubert syndrome can be caused by mutations in more than 30 genes.
-The proteins produced from these genes are known or suspected to play roles in cell structures called primary cilia.
-Primary cilia are microscopic, finger-like projections that stick out from the surface of cells and are involved in sensing the physical environment and in chemical signaling.
-Primary cilia are important for the structure and function of many types of cells, including brain cells (neurons) and certain cells in the kidneys and liver.
-Primary cilia are also necessary for the perception of sensory input, which is interpreted by the brain for sight, hearing, and smell.
+Joubert syndrome can be caused by variants (also called mutations) in one of more than 40 genes.
+The proteins produced from most of these genes are known or suspected to be involved with cell structures called primary cilia.
+Primary cilia are microscopic, finger-like projections that stick out from the surface of cells.
+They are part of signaling pathways that transmit information between cells.
+Primary cilia are important for the structure and function of many types of cells, including brain cells and certain cells in the kidneys and liver.

-Mutations in the genes associated with Joubert syndrome lead to problems with the structure and function of primary cilia.
-Defects in these cell structures can disrupt important chemical signaling pathways during development.
-Although researchers believe that defective primary cilia are responsible for most of the features of these disorders, it is not completely understood how they lead to specific developmental abnormalities.
+Variants in many of the genes that are associated with Joubert syndrome lead to problems with the structure and function of primary cilia, which can disrupt important signaling pathways during early development.
+Researchers believe that defective primary cilia are responsible for most of the features of Joubert syndrome.

 Inheritance

-Rare cases of Joubert syndrome are inherited in an X-linked recessive pattern.
-In these cases, the causative gene is located on the X chromosome, which is one of the two sex chromosomes.
-In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
-In females (who have two X chromosomes), a mutation would have to occur in both copies of the gene to cause the disorder.
-Because it is unlikely that females will have two altered copies of this gene, males are affected by X-linked recessive disorders much more frequently than females.
+in each cell.
+In males (who have only one X chromosome), a variant in the only copy of the gene in each cell is sufficient to cause the condition.
+In females (who have two copies of the X chromosome), one altered copy of the gene may or may not cause the condition.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

 Other Names for This Condition